AequaTech/DIARY365_4NGISearch/README.md

 # DIARY-365_4NGISearch

+In this repository we will provide:
+* the link to the DEMO of the web application,
+* the NLP (Natural Language Processing) code, models and tools developed by aequa-tech up to present time,
+* the code of the web interface that will be created for DIARY-365,
+* the code of the mobile app that will be created for DIARY-365,
-In this repository we will provide the URL to the site that presents the DIARY-365 project and collects the community’s contributions that will be born around it.
+* the URL to the site that presents the project and collects the community’s contributions that will be born around it.

 ## DIARY-365 DEMO:
 * Link: (to appear soon)